 Whatever the case for Peter and his friends, when Jesus appears to them after they had spent the night catching nothing, he enters their lives again in the most ordinary of ways.
-He has a charcoal fire going on the shore and asks them to bring some of the fish to him so he can prepare breakfast.
-Then he gives them bread and fish and they cannot help but recognize him as the same Lord who took a few fish and loaves of bread and fed everyone who was hungry.
+He asks them to bring some of the fish to him so he can prepare breakfast.
 Even though he has been raised up, he reminds his disciples that his mission is the same and so is theirs.
-They are to feed the hungry, clothe the naked, heal the sick and visit the imprisoned.
+They are to feed the hungry, clothe the naked, heal the sick and visit the imprisoned, but now they will be full of a new power, the realization that he has broken the bonds of death.
 They need not fear or be confused.
 Though their ordinary lives will be difficult, they will endure because he is with them.
 Is it any different for us?

 Today, do the ordinary tasks of your life with purpose and hope.